shoaibahmed/ESD/README.md

 ## TODOs

-- Testing distributed support
-- Using colored logs for logging
+- Test and verify correctness of distributed training -- original dataset training seems to be wrong

 ## License: